 "Good.
 Now, about last night...
 When we found you, did you go into some kind of shock?"

 I thought a moment, remembering last night, and then nodded.

 "Did you see something so horrifying that you thought you were gonna die?"

 "See, Espio?"
 Vector said.
 "It's just a question, and every one has an answer."

 "Not every one," Espio muttered.

 Vector continued asking me question after question about what happened the night before.
 However, some of the questions were kind of ridiculous.
-Every answer was me shaking my head until the last question struck me.
+Every answer was me shaking my head until the last question.
 "Did you see a giant monster flying around ready to kill some prey?"